Geothelphusa dehaani: Distribution and habitat

 Geothelphusa dehaani is endemic to Japan, distributed from Aomori Prefecture in northern Honshu to Kagoshima Prefecture in southern Kyushu, including the Ryukyu Islands and islands like Sado, Oki, Tanegashima, and Yaku.
 It inhabits clear, unpolluted mountain streams, valleys, and swamps, often under rocks and fallen trees in water.
 Its reliance on clean water makes it an indicator species for healthy freshwater ecosystems.

 Biology and ecology

 Geothelphusa dehaani is primarily nocturnal but may be active during the day on rainy or cloudy days.
 It is active from March to November, hibernating under rocks in water during winter.
 As an omnivore, it feeds on small insects, snails, earthworms, plants, and fallen leaves, contributing to nutrient cycling in its ecosystem.
 On humid days, it may venture into forests and climb trees in parks.

 Parasites and public health

 Geothelphusa dehaani serves as an intermediate host for lung flukes such as Paragonimus westermani, Paragonimus wmiyazakii, and P. skrjabini miyazakii.
 Human consumption of raw or undercooked infected crabs can lead to paragonimiasis, presenting symptoms like pleural effusion and pneumothorax.
+In humans, paragonimiasis from infected crabs presents with pulmonary symptoms such as chronic cough, hemoptysis, chest pain, and fever.
+Flukes may also migrate ectopically to the brain, causing seizures and neurological deficits.
+The infection is treatable with praziquantel or triclabendazole.

 Leeches from the family Praobdellidae have also been found feeding on this species, which is rare for crustacean hosts.